rawrrudy/tentacle-chef/README.md

 ## How It Works

-> At the time of submission, I have made a prototype version of Tentacle Chef and am looking forward to add more recipes, customers, maps nad levels once the project gets approved!
+> ⚠️ NOTE: At the time of submission, I have made a prototype version of Tentacle Chef and am looking forward to add more recipes, customers, maps amd levels once the project gets approved!

 The gameplay revolves around a simple cooking loop: